arepetti/ingest/examples/integrations/README.md

 # Integration examples

-End-to-end, copy-pasteable examples of pushing data from a typical local-council source system into Ingest.
+End-to-end, copy-pasteable examples of pushing data from a typical source system into Ingest.
 Each folder is one self-contained integration: a script, its sample source data, and a README.

-These are **educated-guess illustrations** of how a council's existing software (waste-collection / HR) would feed Ingest.
-The vendor names mentioned are representative of the local-government market, not endorsements; the field mappings are the part worth copying.
+These are **educated-guess illustrations** of how an organisation's existing software would feed Ingest, using waste-collection and HR as worked example domains (local government is one vertical among many).
+The vendor names mentioned are representative of those sample markets, not endorsements; the field mappings are the part worth copying.

 ## The examples